SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 ### Essays

 For Essays or any writing synthesis, I have found ChatGPT to be a very poor substitute for actual writing.
 Even on my worst days, I'm able to explain a concept more eloquently and in detail than ChatGPT.
+In the context of ICS 314, I haven't used generative A.I. for any essays.
+I have used ChatGPT to create discussion posts for other classes, however have found that without a single exception, I have had to greatly modify the provided output in order to create an actual post.
+I would say, generative A.I. has an essay IQ slightly below an exceedingly average individual.

+### Final Project

+Generative A.I., namely ChatGPT, is not very good with Meteor + React + MongoDB.
+I have tried asking it to create code to work with a database, and it does not do well at all.
+Any time you want ChatGPT to work with multiple files, even if you copy and paste the involved files directly in the prompt, it gets very confused and is largely unhelpful.
+Despite this, you can get some helpful information if you break it down...like *really* far down.
+But, the information is going to be outdated and you're still going to spend a considerable amount of time combing though documentation.

+### Learning a Concept/Tutorial

+If its simple, you're solid.
+ChatGPT can handle explanation of simple concepts really well.
+It can identify the relationships between two components, or explain how two things interact.
+I have asked ChatGPT to give an answer for a certain topic, and then asked "why?", and it almost always gives an understandable explaination.